Places (Jan Garbarek album)

-Places is an album by the Norwegian saxophonist Jan Garbarek released on the ECM label and performed by Garbarek, John Taylor, Bill Connors, and Jack DeJohnette.
+Places is an album by Norwegian saxophonist Jan Garbarek, recorded in December 1977 and released on ECM the following year.
+The quartet features pianist John Taylor, guitarist Bill Connors, and drummer Jack DeJohnette.

 Reception

-The Allmusic review by Scott Yanow awards the album 3 stars and states, "A fairly sleepy ECM date... the music has plenty of space, is introspective, and often emphasizes long tones".
+The AllMusic review by Scott Yanow states, "A fairly sleepy ECM date ... the music has plenty of space, is introspective, and often emphasizes long tones."

 Awarding the album four stars out of four, The Penguin Guide to Jazz Recordings describes it as “a small masterpiece, dominated by one long track.”